 I think most of us feel like the beginning of September heralds a new year.
 It must be left over conditioning from returning to school every year, the day after Labour Day, when we were children.
 Some of us continue studying and taking classes long past childhood; I’m certainly one of those people.
 I look forward to the day when I can get a seniors discount on my tuition.
-Some schools still offer free tuition to seniors, but many are phasing out this policy.
+Some schools still offer free tuition to seniors, but sadly many are phasing out this policy.

 I love this time of year.
 I anticipate more evenings at home with a good book or a movie and my current knitting project.
 I get cook books from the library and plan meals around the bountiful harvests found at the markets.
 I revel in riding my bike in the cooler temperatures and arriving at my destination without being a sweaty mess.
 I think I can say without any hesitation autumn is my favourite season.
 I don’t even mind the coming rains.